replicatedhq/help-center/content/docs/kubernetes/getting-started/docker-registries.md

 Images stored in the Replicated private registry or an external private registry can be accessed by adding a static `imagePullSecrets` to any container definition that references the image.
 Replicated will automatically create a secret named `replicatedregistrykey` and deploy it into your application namespace.
 Note that if you specify namespaces in your Kubernetes spec, the resource will not be deployed to the application namespace and the secret required to pull private images will not be available.

-Continuing the example above, if the application is using the image `registry.replicated.com/myapp/worker:1.0.1`, a minimal spec using an image in the Replicated registry could be:
+Continuing the example above, if the application is using the image `registry.replicated.com/myapp/worker:1.0.1`, a minimal spec using an image in the Replicated registry might be:

 ```yaml
 spec: